Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     suppress: OperationsAPIImplementation
     where: $.paths
     reason: 'Duplicate Operations API causes generation issues'
+  - from: snapshots.json
+    suppress: OperationsAPIImplementation
+    where: $.paths
+    reason: 'Duplicate Operations API causes generation issues'
+  - suppress: TopLevelResourcesListBySubscription
+    from: snapshots.json
+    reason: We will be pushing customers to use Azure Resource Graph for those at scale scenarios.
   - suppress: RequiredReadOnlySystemData
     from: changes.json
     reason: System Metadata from a change resource perspective is irrelevant